 Sikiajhora is situated in North Panialguri of Alipurduar subdivision.
 Construction of a boating complex is on the anvil as the embankment over the Sikiajhora River is complete.
 This river flows through the Damanpur range in the Buxa Tiger Reserve.
 There is an eco tourism development committee comprising local villagers.
 They take care of the picnickers.
 Kalkut a forest village is a picnic spot to lure tourists is on the other side of the road.
 Hotspots like Hatipota, Jaydevpur, Sahibbandh are also being developed as tourist spot / picnic spots.

 Raimatang / Nimati - These two beautiful sites are close to Buxa.
 The approach road is either from the main road or National Highway number 3 C or through shorter route through Buxa.
-It is nearly at a distance of 45 kilometers from Alipurduar.
+It is nearly at a distance of 45 kilometres from Alipurduar.
 The tourist spot is surrounded by rivers and hills.
 Raimatang is a nice place to enjoy the richness of nature and enjoy the bio diversity of the place.
 The nearest populated area is Kalchini.
-Nimati is nearly 18 kilometers from Alipurduar.
+Nimati is nearly 18 kilometres from Alipurduar.
 It is advisable to keep the vehicle while touring.

 Buxa Tiger Reserve is in Alipurduar a subdivision of Jalpaiguri district of West Bengal and its northern boundary border with Bhutan.
 The Sinchula hill range lies all along the northern side of Buxa.
 National Highway No.31 C roughly runs along its southern boundary.
 Five forest hamlets in hilly tract are Adma, Chunabhati, Santrabari, Tobgaon and Tashigaon.
 The Phipsu Wildlife Sanctuary of Bhutan is contiguous to Buxa.
 Manas National Park lies on east of Buxa.
 Buxa Tiger Reserve thus serves as corridor for elephant migration between India and Bhutan.
 To the south west is the Chilapata forests an elephant corridor to the Jaldapara Wildlife Sanctuary.